-Jazz Vocal Artist, Improviser, Composer, Lyricist, Poet, Actor
+Jazz Vocal Artist, Improviser, Composer, Lyricist, Poet, Actor, Author

 A unique and original singer and an important force in the advanced New York jazz scene, McCarthy’s musical roots run deep.
 Her burnished alto voice is rich with a distinctive style that cuts a broad swath from soul, rhythm & blues, jazz, Bebop, post-bop, and the free, avant-garde idioms but her sound is reminiscent of the great voices and horns in jazz.